 The requirements of 49 CFR part 26 apply to this contract.
-It is the policy of the Jacksonville Airport Authority to practice nondiscrimination based on race, color, sex or national origin in the award or performance of this contract.
+It is the policy of the Illinois Department of Transportation to practice nondiscrimination based on race, color, sex, or national origin in the award or performance of this contract.
 The Owner encourages participation by all firms qualifying under this solicitation regardless of business size or ownership.